den-materials/intro-mongoose/readme.md

 <!-- Hook: (Show hands) How many of you know about SQL?
 How many of you love SQL?
 How many of you have had a SQL syntax problem that drove you crazy?
 This is the reason that so many frameworks and modelers have been developed.

-(Show hands) Who feels Mongo is better than plain Javascript?
+(Show hands) Who feels Mongo is better than good ol' Javascript?

 -->